Suraj0307/Spam-Ham_Classifier_Project_2/README.md

 # Approach
-The main goal is to predict the fares of the flights based on different factors available in the dataset.
+The main goal is to classify the message type as Spam or Ham.

 ## Data Collection :
 ####                The data is collected from UCI .